2023 Most Popular Visual & Performing Arts Master's Degree Schools in the New England Region

 Full Visual & Performing Arts at Harvard University Report

-With a ranking of #7, Longy School of Music of Bard College did quite well on this year’s most popular schools for visual and performing arts students working on their master’s degree.
-Located in the midsize city of Cambridge, Longy is a private not-for-profit college with a fairly small student population.
+Longy School of Music of Bard College did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a master’s degree.
+It came in at #7 on the list.
+Located in the medium-sized city of Cambridge, Longy is a private not-for-profit school with a fairly small student population.

 About 73% of the students majoring in visual and performing arts at the school are women while 27% are male.

-University of Massachusetts Amherst landed the #8 spot in the 2023 rankings for the most popular master’s degree visual and performing arts programs.
-UMass Amherst is a fairly large public school located in the suburb of Amherst.
+University of Massachusetts Amherst did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a master’s degree.
+It came in at #8 on the list.
+UMass Amherst is a very large public school located in the suburb of Amherst.

 About 62% of the students majoring in visual and performing arts at the school are women while 38% are male.

-Rhode Island School of Design landed the #9 spot in the 2023 rankings for the most popular master’s degree visual and performing arts programs.
-RISD is a small private not-for-profit school located in the midsize city of Providence.
+Rhode Island School of Design came in at #9 in this year’s edition of the Most Popular Visual & Performing Arts Master’s Degree Schools in the New England Region ranking.
+RISD is a small private not-for-profit school located in the city of Providence.

 Women make up 68% of the visual and performing arts majors at the school.